RBEGamer/IAA_HACK_2017_TEAM_INTERNAT/README.md

 * ESP8266
 * 8x WS2813 Leds

+We had acces to an Nvidia TX2 development board.
+This board is really small and it fits perfectly to our requirements.
+The KinectV2 processing needs a bigger amount of cpu and gpu speed.
+We have build the libfreenect2 library with cuda support so we can use the advantages of tegra gpu.

 # THE LIGHTBAR
 For the user notification, we have decided to use some led warning lights.